timothy-fraser/v-spells-nand-use-case/README.md

 Makefile           - Makefile for building the test rig and its test
                      programs.

-device, driver, framework, tester, main - these directories hold the
+clock, device, driver, framework, tester, main - these directories
-                     source for each of the test rig's components.
+                     hold the source for each of the test rig's components.

+objects            - the build process drops its archive libraries
+                     here.

+output             - the text files in this directory contain the
+                     expected output of all of the test rig's unit and system test programs.